azamsharp/azamsharp.github.io/_posts/2026-03-16-swiftdata-icloud-sync-status.md

 If the user is not logged into iCloud, or if iCloud is disabled for the app, the monitor will not provide much useful information.
 Similarly, network interruptions can delay synchronization events, which may make the UI appear idle even though the system intends to sync later.

-Despite these limitations, this approach still provides **valuable visibility into the SwiftData sync process**.
+Despite these limitations, this approach still provides valuable visibility into the SwiftData sync process.
 SwiftData makes syncing incredibly easy, but it also hides most of what is happening behind the scenes.
 By listening to the underlying CloudKit events, we can at least surface some meaningful signals to the user and gain better insight into what the sync engine is doing.

 ### Demo